Equivariant Ulrich bundles on exceptional homogeneous varieties: Ulrich bundles and the Borel--Weil--Bott theorem

 To compute the action of the Weyl group $W$ on the weight lattice, we need an explicit formula for the action of a simple reflection $\sigma_i$ on a weight $\lambda$ represented in the Dynkin diagram notation.
 From $\sigma_i(\lambda)=\lambda-2\frac{(\lambda, \alpha_i)}{(\alpha_i, \alpha_i)}\alpha_i=\lambda - (\lambda, \alpha_i^{\vee})\alpha_i$, where $(\, , \,)$ is the Cartan-Killing form on $\mathfrak t^*$ and $\alpha^{\vee}$ is the coroot of $\alpha$, the node coefficients for $\sigma_i(\lambda)$ are given by $(\sigma_i(\lambda), \alpha_j^{\vee}) = (\lambda, \alpha_j^{\vee}) - (\lambda, \alpha_i^{\vee}) (\alpha_i, \alpha_j^{\vee})$.
 Because $(\alpha_i, \alpha_j^{\vee})$ are \emph{Cartan integers $c_{ij}$} which specify the semisimple Lie algebra $\mathfrak g$, this equation yields the following: Let $c$ be the coefficient of the node corresponding to $\alpha_i$.
 In order to compute $\sigma_i(\lambda)$, add $c$ to the adjacent coefficients with multiplicity, if there is a multiple edge directed towards the adjacent node, and then replace $c$ by $-c$.

 0.5em

-After adding $\rho$, we apply simple reflections on the weight $\omega_1 - k \omega_2 + \rho$ obtaining singular weights for $k=1,2,3,4$.
-By the Borel-Weil-Bott theorem, we know $H^i(\Gr(2,4), \mathcal E_{\omega_1}(-k))=0$ for all $0\leq i \leq 4$ and $1\leq k \leq 4$.
+After adding $\rho$, we apply simple reflections on the weight $\omega_1 - t \omega_2 + \rho$ obtaining singular weights for $t=1,2,3,4$.
+By the Borel-Weil-Bott theorem, we know $H^i(\Gr(2,4), \mathcal E_{\omega_1}(-t))=0$ for all $0\leq i \leq 4$ and $1\leq t \leq 4$.
 Hence, the irreducible equivariant vector bundle $\mathcal E_{\omega_1}$ on $\Gr(2,4)$ is Ulrich.
 Similarily, we know that the (rank 2) universal quotient bundle $\mathcal E_{\omega_3}$ on $\Gr(2,4)$ is also Ulrich.

 \item For a special orthogonal group $B_3=\SO(7, \mathbb C)$, a homogeneous space $B_3/P_1$ is a variety of isotropic 1-dimensional subspaces with respect to a nondegenerate symmetric bilinear form on $\mathbb C^7$.
-Hence, this variety is a quadric hypersurface $\mathbb Q^5$ in $\mathbb P^6$.
+Hence, under the minimal equivariant embedding, this variety is a quadric hypersurface $\mathbb Q^5$ in $\mathbb P^6$.

-Since a Levi factor $L$ of the parabolic subgroup $P$ is isomorphic to $\mathbb C^* \times \SO(5, \mathbb C)$ and $V_P(\omega_3)$ is the 4-dimensional spin representaion of $\SO(5, \mathbb C)$, the irreducible equivariant vector bundle $\mathcal E_{\omega_3}$ associated to the third fundamental weight $\omega_3$ is isomorphic to the (rank 4) spinor bundle on $\mathbb Q^5$.
-Since $\mathcal E_{\omega_1} = \mathcal O(1)$, the weight defining $\mathcal E_{\omega_3}(-k)$ is $-k\omega_1 + \omega_3$.
-After adding $\rho$, we apply simple reflections on the weight $-k\omega_1 + \omega_3 + \rho = (1-k) \omega_1 + \omega_2 + 2\omega_3$.
+Since a Levi factor $L$ of the parabolic subgroup $P_1$ is isomorphic to $\mathbb C^* \times \SO(5, \mathbb C)$ and $V_{P_1}(\omega_3)$ is the 4-dimensional spin representaion of $\SO(5, \mathbb C)$, the irreducible equivariant vector bundle $\mathcal E_{\omega_3}$ associated to the third fundamental weight $\omega_3$ is isomorphic to the (rank 4) spinor bundle on $\mathbb Q^5$.
+Since $\mathcal E_{\omega_1} = \mathcal O(1)$, the weight defining $\mathcal E_{\omega_3}(-t)$ is $-t \, \omega_1 + \omega_3$.
+After adding $\rho$, we apply simple reflections on the weight $-t \, \omega_1 + \omega_3 + \rho = (1-t) \omega_1 + \omega_2 + 2\omega_3$.

 0.5em